nexus382/firetower-game/GUIDE.md

 * **Task actions**
   - `perform_eating(portion_key)` – spends 1 activity hour, converts food units to calories, and updates weight.
   - `schedule_sleep(hours)` – restores energy (10% per hour), burns 100 calories/hour, and advances time using the combined multiplier.
 Duration auto-truncates if daybreak would be crossed.
-- `perform_forging()` – requires no active zombies, consumes 1 hour plus 10% energy, burns 300 calories, rolls `_roll_forging_loot()` (now with 30% Feather chance), and honors a 5-slot carry cap (expanded to 12 with a Backpack) while logging overflow drops.
+- `perform_forging()` – requires no active zombies, consumes 1 hour plus 10% energy, burns 300 calories, rolls `_roll_forging_loot()` (wood 45%, ripped cloth 30%, staple forage 20–25% bands), respects the 5-slot carry cap (12 with a Backpack), logs overflow drops, and, when wolves are posted outside, applies the 30% wolf strike (5–15 HP) before finalizing loot.
-- `perform_campground_search()` – spends 4 hours plus 20% energy and 800 calories sweeping campsite loot (10% staples, 40% Ripped Cloth, 25% advanced bundles, 15% Canned Food, 20% Nails Pack, 50% Feather) using the same carry-cap overflow logic.
+- `perform_campground_search()` – spends 4 hours plus 20% energy and 800 calories sweeping campsite loot (ripped cloth 55%, wood 45%, advanced bundles at 25%), honors carry-cap overflow handling, and rolls the same wolf strike chance whenever the pack is circling the tower.
 - `perform_hunt()` – requires no active zombies, a crafted bow, and at least one arrow; consumes 2 hours plus 10% energy, burns 400 calories, fires up to three shots per trip (each with a 50% break chance) against a sequential animal table (Rabbit 30%/2 food, Squirrel 30%/2 food, Boar 20%/6 food, Doe 25%/5 food, Buck 20%/7 food), consumes broken arrows, adds food units, and banks raw game for Butcher/Cook Whole processing.
 - `perform_butcher_and_cook()` – requires a crafted knife, a lit wood stove, and stored hunt/snare game; consumes 1 hour plus 5% energy, burns 150 calories, processes as much stored game food as remains in inventory, and grants a 25% food bonus rounded up to the nearest 0.5 while clearing processed game stock.
 - `perform_cook_animals_whole()` – requires a lit wood stove and stored hunt/snare game; consumes 1 hour plus 5% energy, burns 150 calories, clears pending game stock without knife prep, and yields only the base food already stored.
 - `perform_fishing()` – spends 1 hour, removes 10% energy, burns 650 calories, runs five 30% catch rolls (boosted to 45% during 6–9 AM or 5–8 PM prime time), applies grub loss, and grants food per fish size.
-  - `perform_lure_incoming_zombies()` – triggers only after recon scouts a spawn within 120 minutes, consumes 4 hours plus 1,000 calories, cancels the pending wave, and rolls injury chances (10% per diverted zombie for 5 HP, 25% per straggler for 10 HP).
-The result includes tower zombie counts, lure success/failure tallies, and total damage for the action popup.
+  - `perform_lure_incoming_zombies()` – triggers after recon scouts a zombie wave within 120 minutes or wolves occupy the clearing, consumes 4 hours plus 1,000 calories, cancels the pending wave or rolls the 75% wolf lure, and applies injury chances (10% per diverted zombie for 5 HP, 25% per straggler for 10 HP).
+The result includes tower threat counts, lure success/failure tallies, and total damage for the action popup.
   - `perform_lead_away_undead()` – spends 1 hour plus 15% energy, rolls each zombie at 80% success, and updates counts.
+- `perform_fight_back()` – requires wolves or zombies outside and either a crafted knife or a bow with at least one arrow; spends 1 hour (scaled) plus 12.5% rest and 500 calories, guarantees kills on all threats, and applies gear-based damage bands (knife 5–15 HP, bow 3–7 HP, both equipped 0–5 HP).
 - `perform_trap_deployment()` – consumes 2 scaled hours, burns 500 calories, spends 15% rest, converts one crafted spike trap into a deployed defense, flags HUD/task menu state updates, and has a 15% chance to inflict 10 HP self-injury with a dedicated popup.
 - `perform_place_snare()` – requires no nearby zombies and at least one crafted Animal Snare; consumes 1 scaled hour, spends 5% rest, burns 250 calories, removes one snare from inventory, and tracks the deployment for hourly 40% rabbit/squirrel catch rolls (each worth 2 food units) until collected for cooking.
 - `perform_check_snares()` – requires active snares and a clear area; consumes 0.5 scaled hours, spends 2% rest, burns 50 calories, retrieves any animals waiting in deployed snares (banking 2 food units per rabbit/squirrel into the same pending game stock used by Hunt processing), and reports when the lines are still empty.